 Congregation Emanu-El is thrilled to offer the Tauber Anshei Mitzvah, our adult b’nei mitzvah, training program.
 The next cohort will convene in the fall of 2023.
 This is an 18-month program that will meet weekly during the academic year.
 This course will culminate with a meaningful group b’nei mitzvah service.
 Content will include practical Torah/Haftarah chanting skills, as well as continued academic study and enrichment with our cantors and rabbis.

 Students are encouraged to know the Alef-Bet before entering the class, although we will take students through the basics.
-Cantors Attie and Luck will help you learn as you go.
+Cantor Attie will help you learn as you go.
 We can also recommend fantastic Hebrew tutors should you wish to speed up the process.

 Cost: Emanu-El Members only $360

 Please contact Ariana Estoque, at 415-750-7550 or at [email protected] if you have any questions.

 Read the Divre Torah from past students below.